The Wealth of Networks: From passive to active

 For Benkler, another key component of the network society is that individuals are more active in producing their education and cultural production.
-Online encyclopedias such as Wikipedia allow for users to create rather than just consume knowledge and information.
+According to him, online encyclopedias such as Wikipedia allow for users to create rather than just consume knowledge and information.

 Part 3: Policies of Freedom at a Moment of Transformation

 Benkler begins chapter 10 stating two early views on the anticipated social impact the internet would have on the users and their community:

 Firstly, the internet removed the user from society and allowed the individual to lead a life that was no longer molded by the interactions and experiences of a physical tangible civilisation with others.
 The second view was that using the internet would widen the field of a user's community by providing a novel system of communication and interaction.

 He observes that users show enhanced relationships with their close contacts while increasing the numbers of less close contacts with relationships maintained through internet mediated interaction.
 He believes this latter change stems from the shift from the one-to-many model of media distribution to a many-to-many model where it is more user centered and controlled.

-Benkler remarks that the early views were made on the premise that internet communication would replace real world forms communication rather than co-exist alongside it.
-He introduces the idea of the networked-individual who govern their own interactions and microcommunity roles in both real and virtual space and dynamically switch between when needed, eventually concluding that the early views were nostalgic and somewhat fatuous.
+Benkler remarks that the early views were made on the premise that internet communication would replace real-world forms communication rather than co-exist alongside it.
+He introduces the idea of the networked individual who governs their own interactions and microcommunity roles in both real and virtual space and dynamically switches between when needed, eventually concluding that the early views were nostalgic and somewhat fatuous.

 A definition is offered whereby cultural freedom occupies a position that relates to both political and individual autonomy, but is synonymous with neither.
-Benkler then goes on to add that culture is significant because that is the context within which we exist – these are our shared understandings, frameworks, meanings and references.
+Benkler then goes on to add that culture is significant because that is the context within which people exist – these are their shared understandings, frameworks, meanings and references.